AgtLucas/_agtlucas.com/_posts/2017-01-19-the-initial-value.markdown

 }
 ```

-If, by whatever crazy reason I need to reset the color value to its initial value, which will be `#000`, I can use the `initial` keyword, like so:
+If, by whatever crazy reason I need to reset the color value to its initial value, which in this case will be `#000`, I can use the `initial` keyword, like so:

 ```css
 a {